tbensky/PhysicsLabs/README.md

 ## Lab 14: Transmission Line

 This lab takes a close look at the electrical properties of a coaxial transmission line.

+* Here is a [write-up](https://github.com/tbensky/PhysicsLabs/blob/master/Labs/TransmissionLine/transline.pdf) for what to do and look for in this lab.

 ### Equipment tour